Philipst77/AI-ML-Projects-Showcase/DataMiningModels/YelpReviewClassification/README.md

 ---

 ## 🧠 Key Steps

-1. **Preprocessing:**
+1. **Text Vectorization:**
-   - Lowercasing
-   - Punctuation removal
-   - Tokenization
-   - Stopword removal
-   - TF-IDF vectorization
+   - Used `TfidfVectorizer` from scikit-learn
+   - Limited to `max_features=1000` for performance

 2. **Model:**
-   - Custom implementation of KNN
+   - Custom implementation of KNN using cosine similarity
-   - Experimented with various distance metrics:
-     - Cosine similarity
-     - Euclidean distance (on dense vectors)
-     - Jaccard similarity (on binary bag-of-words)
+   - Used `numpy` for efficient vectorized computation
+   - Precomputed vector norms to avoid repeated calculations
-   - Optimized `k` value using 5-fold cross-validation
+   - Selected best `k` using 10-fold cross-validation on training data

 3. **Evaluation:**
-   - Accuracy metric
-   - Validation on hold-out data
-   - Generated prediction file for test set matching `format.csv`
+   - Predictions generated for 18,000 test examples
+   - Output saved in `my_predictions.csv` (matching `format.csv`)

 ---